Moe-hacker/ce-lang/README.md

 Or just fork this repo, and implement yourself, cwte and `:<` shouldn't be my own patent, and I have no time on it, I just want to have an ice cream.
 And, the real cwte-generator will just be a dev-stage-only code generator for ruri.
 It will not act on other unnecessary features I will not use it in my code.
 # Warning:
->[!WARNING]
->Cwte should and will always be a tail, I'm the developer of ruri, not a rust developer.
->
->It should be stable and simple, even not perfect at all, and with many bullshit hacks.
->
->Don't ask me why a f**king source-to-source code generator use so much kernel features, I had tons of syscalls in ruri, they are not ice cream at all.
->
->I didn't learn rust at all, so I also didn't trust thc code I/LLMs wrote.
-Each layer of cwte should be explicit and traceable, so I can always check the if the gray box give me the right code.

 As cwte can bomb everything, it should be extremely careful to use.
 ```
 We trust you have received the usual lecture from cwte project.